I am a Vermont personal injury and employment lawyer. I also work as an arbitrator and mediator.

-Richard was appointed as a Vermont Member of the Uniform Law Commission in 1994.
-He served as a member of the Drafting Committee on the Model Punitive Damages Act, the Drafting Committee on the Revised Uniform Arbitration Act, the Drafting Committee on the Apportionment of Tort Responsibility Act, and Scope & Program Committee and he chaired the Drafting Committee on the Uniform Collateral Consequences of Conviction Act.He served as Secretary of the Commission from 2009 through 2011 and Chair of its Scope and Program Committee from 2011 through 2013.
-He chaired its Executive Committee from 2013 through 2015.
+I currently severe as the President of the Uniform Law Commission.
+I was appointed as a Vermont Member of the Uniform Law Commission in 1994.
+I served as a member of the Drafting Committee on the Model Punitive Damages Act, the Drafting Committee on the Revised Uniform Arbitration Act, the Drafting Committee on the Apportionment of Tort Responsibility Act, and Scope & Program Committee and he chaired the Drafting Committee on the Uniform Collateral Consequences of Conviction Act.
+I served as Secretary of the Commission from 2009 through 2011 and Chair of its Scope and Program Committee from 2011 through 2013.
+I chaired its Executive Committee from 2013 through 2015.

-He is a former President of the American Counsel Association.
+I am a former President of the American Counsel Association.

 I have been selected for inclusion in Best Lawyers® and New England Super Lawyers® by his peers.
 (Listing in The Best Lawyers in America® or Super Lawyers® does not guarantee a desired result in a legal case or that listed lawyers are necessarily more skilled than lawyers who are not listed in such publications.)